Donald M. Fraser: Early life

 Fraser was born in Minneapolis, Minnesota, to Everett and Lois (McKay) Fraser, immigrants from Canada.
 His father studied law at Harvard University, began teaching at George Washington University and became dean of the University of Minnesota Law School in 1920.
-Fraser graduated from University High School in 1941 and that year, he entered the University of Minnesota.
-During college, he was a member of the varsity swimming team.
+Fraser graduated from University High School in 1941 and enrolled at the University of Minnesota that same year.
+During his college years, he was a member of the varsity swimming team.

-Having joined the US Navy ROTC, he was placed on active duty in July 1942 and continued his naval studies on campus until February 1944, when he was commissioned an officer and sent to the Pacific Theater during World War II.
-Fraser worked as a radar officer into the peacetime that followed, ending in 1946.
-In June 1946 Fraser returned to Minneapolis to study law at the University of Minnesota Law School.
+Having joined the university's NROTC program, he was placed on active duty in July 1942 and continued his naval studies on campus until February 1944, when he was commissioned an officer after graduating with a bachelor's degree and was sent to the Pacific Theater during World War II.
+Fraser served as a radar officer into the peacetime that followed, ending in 1946.
+In June 1946, Fraser returned to Minneapolis to study law at the University of Minnesota Law School.

-Fraser served as a member of the Minnesota Law Review and wrote a law review article on the illegality of racial covenants for land, a position supported by the United States Supreme Court in 1948.
-Fraser earned his law degree and was admitted to the bar, the same year.
-He joined the politically active firm of Larson, Loevinger, Lindquist, Freeman, and Fraser.
-Fraser engaged in general law practice and served as municipal attorney for the suburban community of Brooklyn Center, Minnesota.
+Fraser served as a member of the Minnesota Law Review and wrote a law review article on the illegality of racial covenants for land.
+This viewpoint was later upheld by the Supreme Court in its 1948 decision, Shelley v.
+Kraemer.
+That same year, Fraser earned his law degree and was admitted to the bar.
+He joined the politically active firm of Larson, Loevinger, Lindquist, Freeman, and Fraser, where he engaged in general law practice and served as the municipal attorney for Brooklyn Center, Minnesota, a suburban community.
 He married Arvonne Skelton in 1950 and the following year, they had the first of their six children: Thomas, Mary, John, Lois, Anne, and Jean.